rahil627/rathewolf/README.md

 other:

 #### discord notes
 when getting the link ("invite"), you have to click on settings / edit so that you can set it to permanent.
-Otherwise, you'll end up linking temporary links! :/
+Otherwise, you'll end up linking temporary links! :/ It seems like permanent links are a character longer than temporary ones... [invites docs](https://support.discord.com/hc/en-us/articles/208866998-Invites-101)

 #### markdown notes
 new lines suck\